logzio/logzio-rsyslog/README.md

 	- access `/var/log/nginx/access.log` (can be overrided using the option --accesslog)
 	- error `/var/log/nginx/error.log` (can be overrided using the option --errorlog)

+	- mysql

+	MySQL log files:
+	Configure rsyslog to monitor MySQL general, query slow-log and error log files, and ship them over to Logz.io The script will attempt to resolve the location of the log files.
+	- general `/var/log/mysql/mysql.log` (can be overrided using the option --generallog)
+	- slow-log `/var/log/mysql/mysql-slow.log` (can be overrided using the option --slowlog)
+	- error `/var/log/mysql/error.log` (can be overrided using the option --errorlog)

 **-q | --quite**

 	Interactive mode mode is disabled (enabled by default).